mkmksto/svelte_text_twist/README.md

 - show answers if (game lost, next round, new word, give up)
 - improve animation, check docs

+## Possible Game States

+- time expired(t.e.), word guessed/game won
+- te, no word guessed (game won = false)
+- game settings reset ()
+- game paused

 # To Do List

 - skippable if longest=Ok
 - clicking settings pauses the game
+- game won if ANY of the longest words has been guessed
 - Intersection observer that limits the num of words if the subwords intersect with the border of the card
 - check the tempSettings store thing, might not be nec. anymore
 - ^ or simply resize the card to accomodate the num of words